columbia/whotoemail/README.md

 * student-finances@cs.columbia.edu: for all student funding plan updates, changes, and new requests.
 * student-payroll@cs.columbia.edu: all student appointment requests/inquiries (research, short-term, and research).
 This will be the go-to site where students/faculty and admins submit inquiries.
 * purchasing@cs.columbia.edu: For all purchasing
 * reimbursement@cs.columbia.edu: For Reimbursement.
-Include reciepts and funding source
+Include receipts and funding source

 Who should review reimbursements in concur?
 It depends on the charging department (where funds are from)!